BesenbacherLab/bbq_pipeline/README.md

 #### BBQ installation
 The source code and instructions for installing BBQ can be found [here](https://github.com/besenbacher/BetterBaseQuals/tree/main).
-If you have not installed BBQ before running the workflow, BBQ will be installed to the working directory during the workflow execution.
+If you have not installed BBQ before running the workflow, BBQ will be installed to the working directory during the execution.

 If you have already installed BBQ, you can provide a full path to the executable in the `config/config.yaml` by specifiying the `bbq_path` key under the `bbq/global` property.